northbright/Notes/hardware/xiaomi/unplug-ethernet-cable-to-fix-the-issue-that-mi-tv-is-not-in-iphone-air-mirror-device-list.md

-# Unplug Ethernet Cable to Fix the Issue that Mi TV is Not in iPhone's Airplay Device List
+# Unplug Ethernet Cable to Fix the Issue that Mi TV is Not in iPhone's Air Mirror Device List

 ## Problem
 * Mi TV uses ethernet cable to connect local network
-* Mi TV is not in iPhone's Airplay device list
+* Mi TV is not in iPhone's Air Mirror device list

 ## Root Cause
 * Ehternet connection may be slow